DataBiosphere/jade-data-repo/docs/jade-getting-started.md

 1. You are on the Broad Non-split VPN.
 See earlier [instructions](#-getting-started).
 2. Docker is running.
 3. Postgres database is started.
 4. Environment variables are set.
-See list of environment variables below.
+See list of environment variables [above](#11-repository-setup).